Annulment vs Divorce - How They Differ

 Benefits of Divorce over Annulment

-An annulment may, in some cases, be more difficult to qualify for than a divorce.
-An annulment deals specifically with issues and fault such as force, fraud, incompetence, impotence, bigamy and underage marriage, while a divorce can be filed as “no-fault.”
+In some cases, an annulment may be more difficult to qualify for than a divorce.
+For example, an annulment deals specifically with issues and fault such as force, fraud, incompetence, impotence, bigamy and underage marriage, while a divorce can be filed as “no-fault.”

-It is important to remember that you will have to prove your allegations of fault in an annulment.
-While in a divorce you are not required to offer proof of fault when you file under “irreconcilable differences,” or no-fault.
+It is important to remember that you will have to prove your allegations of fault in an annulment case.
+While you are not required to offer proof of fault if you are seeking a no-fault divorce based on irreconcilable differences.

 Marital Status Following an Annulment vs Divorce

-Following a divorce, you are considered “divorced” and depending on your religion, you may have difficulty getting remarried.
+Following a divorce, you are considered “divorced” and depending on your religion, you may have difficulty getting remarried in the church.
 An annulment on the other hand, makes the marriage like it never happened.
 Therefore you are free to remarry, regardless of your religious restrictions.
 If you have your marriage annulled, you are considered “single” or “unmarried,” rather than “divorced.”

 An annulment, on the other hand, offers none of these benefits because the marriage will be as though it never occurred.
 There is no spousal support for either party.
 And each party will retain the assets he or she had when the marriage occurred, regardless of whether they live in a community property or equitable distribution state.